jvde-github/AIS-catcher/README.md

 In the current version 4 different receiver models are embedded:

 - `Default model`: a simple coherent demodulation model that tries to make local estimates of the phase offset.
 The idea was to find a balance between the reception quality of coherent models and robustness of non-coherent model towards frequency and phase offsets.
-- `Base model (non-coherent)`: base model similar to RTL-AIS (and GNUAIS/Aisdecoder) with some modifications to PLL and main receiver filter [see e.g. https://jaspersnotebook.blogspot.com/2021/03/ais-vessel-tracking-designing.html].
+- `Base model (non-coherent)`: base model similar to RTL-AIS (and GNUAIS/Aisdecoder) with some modifications to PLL and main receiver filter ([taken from here](https://jaspersnotebook.blogspot.com/2021/03/ais-vessel-tracking-designing.html)).
 - `Standard model (non-coherent)`: as the base model with more aggressive PLL
 - `FM discriminator model`: as  the 'standard' model but assumes input is output of a FM discriminator, hence no FM demodulation takes place which allows ```AIS-catcher``` to be used as GNUAIS and AISdecoder.